SEGroup18/SE-Project-Recipe-Recommender/README.md

 This project adheres to a [Code of Conduct](CODE-OF-CONDUCT.md) to promote a welcoming environment for everyone.
 Please take a moment to review it.

+## Application Guide

+Refer to the application Guide for using the application [Application Guide](Application_Guide.md)

 ## License

 Git homework is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for more details.